 Trying to connect to nature

-I normally count to seven, which in reality is probably more like ten as its a very slow count, before engaging the spool for most of my bass runs.
-I was fishing a very narrow spot that if you have been following this fool, will know has a set of boulders to one side and line shredding feature on the other.
+I usually count to seven, though in truth it’s probably closer to ten - as it’s a deliberately slow count, before engaging the spool on most of my bass runs.
+This time I was fishing a narrow spot which, as anyone following this fool will know, has boulders stacked to one side and a line‑shredding feature lurking on the other.

-When its a good run, with all the signs of a better bass, its almost as bad as losing a fish after a good battle.
+When it’s a proper run, one that carries all the signs of a bigger fish, the disappointment hits almost as hard as losing one after a long fight.
 I was gutted.
-The bait and hook point were both ok, so it was quickly sent back out again, roughly two yards out, and I waited for the return.
-It never happened, and the combination of wind, tide and tiredness pushed me off my mark.
+The bait and hook point were both still fine, so I sent the rig straight back roughly two yards out, and waited for round two.
+It never came.
+The mix of wind, tide, and mounting tiredness eventually pushed me off the mark.

-Rob on the Island has recently caught a bass of around 4lb from the shore, so they appear to be coming back to the beaches again which is wonderful news, and bodes well for the rest of the year hopefully.
-Now I'm debating whether to drag myself out again tonight, but its a late one.
-I'll update if I do.
+Rob, over on the Island, recently had a shore‑caught bass of around 4lb, so they’re clearly making their way back to the beaches again.
+Hopefully that bodes well for the rest of the year.
+Now I’m debating whether to drag myself out again tonight.
+It’ll be a late one, but we’ll see.
+I’ll update if I do.

 Comments